italia/spid-saml-check/README.md

 <h3>Usage steps</h3>

-- copy spid-demo metadata to the SP you want to test with. spid-demo metadata can be downloaded at: [http://localhost:8080/demo/metadata.xml](http://localhost:8080/demo/metadata.xml)
+- Copy spid-demo metadata to the SP you want to test with. spid-demo metadata can be downloaded at: [http://localhost:8080/demo/metadata.xml](http://localhost:8080/demo/metadata.xml)
   ````
   wget http://localhost:8080/demo/metadata.xml -O /path/to/your/sp/metadata/folder/spid-demo.xml
   ````

-- go to http://localhost:8080 to register metadata of your SP on spid-validator.
+- Go to http://localhost:8080 to register metadata of your SP on spid-validator.
   You should access to a page like shown in the following picture

   <img src="doc/img/login.png" width="500" alt="login page" />

-- submit __validator__/ __validator__ as credential
+- Submit __validator__/ __validator__ as credential

 - Click on Metadata -> Download and submit your SP metadata url.<br/>
   **Warning**: If your SP is on your localhost, please use your host Docker IP and not "localhost"!